 Below is a list of questions to assist you in obtaining a Fence Permit:

-A: A completed Fence Permit Application with all required supporting documents and fee must be submitted online at www.mygovernmentonline.org
+A: Apply online with all required supporting documents at www.mygovernmentonline.org

 - A copy of the survey of the property identifying the location, height and material of the proposed fence.

-- Application fee of $31.00.
-Please note that the fee may be subject to change.
+A: The current fee to apply for a fence permit is listed on fee schedule.
+Please note that this fee may be subject to change.

 A: Masonry, stone, rock and brick walls that are eight (8) feet or taller and pre-engineered walls/products require fence details signed and sealed by an engineer.
 Please note that retaining walls that are over three (3) feet in height must be designed by an Engineer.